rkhouri/rkhouri.github.io/_posts/2023-12-12-r-animation.md

 ## Summary

 Animation is a simple yet effective way to improve viewer engagement and understanding when plots are presented in a digital medium.
-For animations made in R, there are two package options to animate plots made with `ggplot2`.
+To create dynamic visualizations with R, there are two main packages which can be used to animate plots made with `ggplot2`.
 The `gganimate` package expands on ggplot2 grammar to introduce animation, which can be rendered as a gif or video.
-The `plotly` package can also be used to animate plots created with ggplot2, but the output is an HTML widget (benefit: the plots are automatically made interactive by the `plotly` package; downside: plots are only viewable on the web).
+The `plotly` package can also be used to animate plots created with ggplot2, but the output is an HTML widget (which is interactive but only dynamic on a website).

 ---